ArcelorMittal sees 2014 profit rise as Europe revives

 "Regarding the outlook, it's good to be in line with consensus ...
 After five years of negative earnings revisions, investors find it reassuring that the steel reporting season is rather stable or even has a minor upside," he said.

-ArcelorMittal, more than double the size of its nearest rival, reported fourth-quarter core profit (EBITDA) of $1.91 billion (1.16 billion pounds), higher than the average $1.80 billion average expectation in a Reuters poll of brokers.
+ArcelorMittal, more than double the size of its nearest rival, reported fourth-quarter core profit (EBITDA) of $1.91 billion, higher than the average $1.80 billion average expectation in a Reuters poll of brokers.

 ArcelorMittal had said its core profit (EBITDA) in 2013 would be greater than $6.5 billion.
 In fact the figure came in at $6.89 billion.